tbennett/HTML5-Video-Captioning-and-Cuepoint-Triggers/README.txt

-This app was created to assist digital media students in the creation of HTML5 videos which contained closed-captions / subtitles and cuepoints.
-The video should be navigable via links or buttons to discrete locations in the video.
-This is similar to a "bookmark".
+This module was created to assist digital media students in the creation of Dynamic HTML5 videos.
+This code will trigger a function to run at a specific timed "cuepoint".

-Additionally, when the video gets to a specific point, it should trigger a function to run.
 The action that the cuepoint triggers is totally up to the designer / developer.

+This example demonstrates how to make a navigable video via custom links or buttons.
+This will allow the creation of chapter markers or bookmarks.

 A simple array is populated with cuepoint objects to create a "playlist" of times and callbacks.

  /* use it like this: